 The Angkor International Airport Investment (Cambodia) has confirmed during the pandemic that the new airport construction will finish as planned in 2023 despite the impacts of COVID-19.

-Infrastructure such as office buildings and dormitories, air traffic control tower, cargo warehouse, oil station and pipelines, and the car park were planned to be finished by the end of 2022.
+Infrastructure such as office buildings and dormitories, air traffic control tower, cargo warehouse, oil station and pipelines, and the car park were planned to be finished by the end of 2022 with the first phase of construction having the airport feature 38 gates.
 The runways will be 3,600-metre-long and 45-metre-wide.

 As a 4E-level airport, Siem Reap Angkor International Airport should be able to accommodate aircraft such as A340-300, A350-900, B777-200, B777-300ER, B747-300 and B747-400.

-At the start of 2023, an ambitious announcement suggested the airport would be open before the end of the year.
-The first phase of construction will see the airport feature 38 gates.
+At the start of 2023, an ambitious announcement suggested the airport would be open before the end of the year and in April 2023 the developers confirmed testing would start in May 2023 with the Siem Reap–Angkor International Airport officially opened in October 2023.

 - Expected Cost: SAI developer Angkor International Airport Investment (Cambodia) Co Ltd (AIAI) increased the gross investment figure up to $1.1 billion from USD $900 million.*